greeniot/greeniot.github.io/_posts/2016-06-23-survey-results.md

 ![Transistor Add](/images/survey/transistor-adder.png){: .img-responsive }

-Going to more programming related questions we see, that more than half of the participants have never programmed a microcontroller.
+Going to more programming related questions we see that more than half of the participants have never programmed a microcontroller.
 We are excited that this will be a new experience for so many of the participants.

 > Have you ever programmed a microcontroller, a pocket computer or an embedded system?